SkoolNotes/Taproot/2020BIO101/KBhBIO101Translation.md

 ---

 # Protein Translation

-Mature mRNA sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.
+After [[KBhBIO101DNATranscription]] and [[KBhBIO101mRNAPreprocessing.pdf]], the mature mRNA was sent to ribosome. mRNA must travel to the cytoplasm in the Eukarotes to catch the RNA, whereas in prokarotes they don't have to go anywhere.

+## Ribosomes
+Ribosomes are the protein devices that takes mRNA and create

 Ribosomes has two units: 50S unit + 30S unit => they come together whenever a mRNA needs it.
 Each contained specialized rRNA + tTRNA to catalyze attachment of and carry amino acids + adapt the incoming mRNA respectively.